 Patents granted on genes, seeds and food represent one of the biggest risks to both global food security and regional food sovereignty.
-Patents on genes can block the usage of biological diversity for all kinds of breeding, for all plants and animals.
+Patents on genes can block the usage of biological diversity for all kinds of breeding, for all plants and for all animals.
 Patents on variants of important genes can, in particular, result in a patent thicket for all medium sized and smaller breeders.
-The breeder's exemption, which under the plant variety protection system, provides breeders with free access to use the existing plant varieties and freedom to operate in Europe could, very soon, become a thing of the past.
+The breeder's exemption, which under the plant variety protection system, provides breeders with free access and freedom to operate in Europe could become a thing of the past.

-If this development is not stopped, plant breeding as we know it will end: there will be no way for a traditional breeder to use the existing varieties or native populations for breeding without risking patent infringement Consequently, many breeders will either have to stop breeding or become dependent on bigger companies through having to take out license contracts with patent holders.
+If such developments are not stopped, plant breeding as we know it will end: there will be no way for a traditional breeder to use the existing varieties or native populations for breeding without risking patent infringement Consequently, many breeders will either have to stop breeding or become dependent on bigger companies through having to take out license contracts with patent holders.

 All this will also have consequences for the Global South, where many countries have adopted legislation to allow patents on seeds.
-Previous findings indicate that 75 of the 126 countries in the Global South for which data were available, are ready to allow the patenting of plants, or parts thereof.
+Previous findings1 indicate that 75 of the 126 countries in the Global South for which data were available, are ready to allow the patenting of plants, or parts thereof.
 Many such patents have already been identified.
 This could threaten food sovereignty in these countries as well as traditional regional production, propagation and seed exchange.
+Political decisions have to be taken as soon as possible - otherwise the ongoing legal uncertainty will undermine our global food security.